Alejndrofs/binance-trading-robot/README.md

     |- Indicators.
 ```

-> The expert advisor (as they call it in the metatrader enviroment) works by adding this three lines to the main program.
+> The expert advisor (as they call it in the metatrader enviroment) works by adding this line to the main program.
 ```go
 EA := expert.NewExpertAdvisor("apiKey","apiSecret")
 ```